dtypo/auto_compose/README.md

 If the the two lists don't match, a `docker-compose up` is lauched.

+## NOTE
-**NOTE**: the script is set to use the `container_name` field in the YML file, so every container without that field will "break" the scipt.
+The script is set to use the `container_name` field in the YML file, so every container without that field will "break" the scipt.

 Moreover, the script will ignore all commented container (more precisely, will ignore every commented line that starts with one or more `#` followed by one ore more spaces).